 I ran across one recently.
 The entire question posted was “give ip address of 50 websites”.
 My answer was way more clear, and just about as concise.
 “Use the nslookup command line tool to find the IP addresses.”
 Now I’m sure that the person who posted the question (assuming that they see the answer at all before the question is deleted) will be very annoyed that I didn’t do there apparently extremely hard homework for them.

-Other jems that spring to mine.
+Other jems that spring to mind.
 “I need to write a program to do x.
 Please post the full code.”
 Or maybe “I need an application written in VB.Net with 3 buttons, 2 text boxes and puts the values in the boxes together when the buttons are pushed.
 Please post code.”
 And these are actual questions that people are posting!

 The forums are there to help you get past a road block.
 Not to do your homework.
 You are taking a programming class so that you can be a programmer after school.
 If you don’t learn these basics (and since you are asking people to do your entire homework assignment I assume that you haven’t learn the material) you aren’t going to ever figure out how to to do the cool video game programming that you want to do.
 You’ll never get a job, and if you do you sure won’t keep it for very long.